 SPECIAL YOUTH (under 16) DEER HUNTING

-If notes 1, 2, or 3 appear by the county listed, see the special exceptions at the end of this chart.
+If notes 1, 2, or 3 appear by the county listed, see the special exceptions on Deer Season Zone Map.
 Note (1) relates to dog deer hunting.
 Note (2) relates to U.S. Corp of Engineers Lands.
 Note (3) relates to National Forest Service Lands.

 Regulations in red are new this year.